1. Responsible body and data protection officer

 c) Transfer to third countries

-The fact that this is not just a “theoretical danger" is shown by the judgment of the ECJ of July 16, 2020, C-311/18.
+The fact that this is not merely a “theoretical risk” is demonstrated by the ECJ ruling of July 16, 2020, C-311/18.

-YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066, United States
+YouTube LLC, 901 Cherry Ave, San Bruno, CA 94066, United States

 - Information about products